Chocolate Waffles with Banana

 Instructions

-- Whisk together the flours, wheat germ or flaxseed, cocoa, sugar, baking powder, cinnamon and salt in a large bowl and set aside.
+- Dry Ingredients: In a large mixing bowl, whisk together the flours, ground flaxseed, cocoa, sugar, baking powder, cinnamon and salt and set aside.

 Notes/Tips